fslev/cucumber-jutils/Readme.md

     cucumbers.compare(expected, actual); //comparison passes
     ```

-* By default, when comparing two Java objects, the compare mechanisms from above are called in the same order, until one comparison passes.
+* By default, when comparing two Java objects, all compare mechanisms from above are invoked in same order, until one comparison passes.
   If not, the *equals()* method is used as a last compare mechanism.

 ## 2. State-sharing mechanism